MichaWeb/JoyPi/README.md

-This repository provides an package for the RasperryPi and the JoyPi hardware.
+This repository provides an package for the RaspberryPi and the JoyPi hardware.

 The target of this is to use the JoyPi hardware with an RaspberryPi with c++ and not Python.
 So we need new drivers for this hardware.
 The c++ PiGPIO libary is used, because wireingPi is out of date.